deathworlders/online/content/books/deathworlders/chapter-59-new-life.md

 “I mean it!”

 “But I ain’t even shown you my back yet!
 It’s my most bestest part!!”
-Daar spun away from her, raised his massive arms and pulled them down and sideways. *“See?! *I’m th’ most *hugest* ripplin’ ‘Back ever!
+Daar spun away from her, raised his massive arms and pulled them down and sideways.
+“See?!
+I’m th’ most *hugest* ‘Back ever!
 From my neck down to my calves!
 An’ all my other bits, too!!”

 Leela chittered in exasperation. *“Daar!”*